jesseburstrom/client_system/README.md

 ## Open source

-THe last part would to make this open source and for that I have first made sure the project can handle multiple applications without conflict.
+The next step would to make this open source and for that I have first made sure the project can handle multiple applications without conflict.
 With my second project, building a rest api for database management (under construction) I can see it works well.

 Changing the main class from: app = App() to app = Application() works fine.